V4Fire/Client/tests/helpers/component-object/README.md

 Once a component is created (by calling the `build` or `pick` method), you cannot directly change its props because props are `readonly` properties of the component.
 However, if a prop is linked to a parent component's property, changing the parent's property will also change the prop's value in the component.

 To facilitate this behavior, there is a "sugar" method that encapsulates this logic, using a `b-dummy` component as the parent.
 To use this sugar method in the `build` method, pass the option `useDummy: true`.
-This will create a wrapper for the component using `b-dummy`, and you can change props using a special method called `updatePropsViaDummy`:
+This will create a wrapper for the component using `b-dummy`, and you can change props using a special method called `updateProps`:

 ```typescript
 // Create an instance of ComponentObject